arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	> **Why do you use the Host header instead of just getting the Uri from HttpContext.Current.Request.Url**?

-	> Windows Azure uses various network artifacts in its infrastructure: as a result, the Url property of the current http request would contain ports that are not really meaningful outside Windows Azure internals and that would cause problems, for example mess up with session cookies.
+	> Microsoft Azure uses various network artifacts in its infrastructure: as a result, the Url property of the current http request would contain ports that are not really meaningful outside Microsoft Azure internals and that would cause problems, for example mess up with session cookies.
 The code provided ensures that the URI in the browser address bar will be used.

 1. On the **Global.asax.cs** file, add the **OnServiceConfigurationCreated** method.